 Clermont County Water Quality Education Workshops

 The Clermont Soil & Water District offers free programs and resources to any school or group located within Clermont County.
-Judy Krebs, Education Coordinator for the District, has put together several environmental education programs that meet some of the learning outcomes for the Proficiency Tests.
-She is available to present any of these programs to K-12 classes.
+The programs are designed to meet learning outcomes for the Proficiency Tests.
+The District’s Education Specialist is available to present any of these programs to K-12 classes or other groups.
 Educational materials are also available on loan from the District.
 Click here to learn more about the programs, benchmarks and grade-level indicators.
-For more information, contact Judy Krebs at 513.732.7075, or send an email to email@example.com.
+For more information, email our Education Specialist, or call 513.732.7075 ext.
+5.

 Rain Garden Lesson Guide – Under an Ohio Environmental Education Fund grant, the Clermont Soil & Water Conservation District worked with Greenacres Water Quality Project LLC to develop a Rain Garden Lesson Guide tied to Ohio Academic Content Standards.
 With this guide, schools can turn their rain gardens into outdoor learning labs.
 To download the entire guide or specific lessons, check out Clermont Rain Garden Central’s Lesson Guide page.